 - Health Records – ‘Health Records’ displays your patient’s radiology reports, laboratory reports, and clinical notes received from CRISP participants.

-The ‘Care Coordination’ section displays three tabs: Care Team, Referral History, and Advance Directives.
+The ‘Care Coordination’ tab displays three subtabs: Care Team, Care Alerts, and Advance Directives.
 Care Team lists the organizations and providers that have a relationship with your patient.
 This can include your patient’s care program and care manager and identifies the ‘start date’ and ‘last updated’ dates for a Care Team relationship.
 Care Team data is populated from ADTs and patient panels submitted to CRISP.

 Hover over the blue information icon to get contact information for providers and care managers.
 When the Care Team is identified as a 42 CFR Part 2 (substance use disorder treatment) facility, a orange information icon will appear at the beginning of the Care Team row.
 Clicking on the icon will show a disclaimer specifying that the information contained is subject to 42 CFR Part 2 rules.

-The Data from Claims widget displays Claims data for Maryland, District of Columbia, and West Virginia across multiple payors.
+The Data from Claims tab displays Claims data for Maryland, District of Columbia, and West Virginia across multiple payors.
 This claims data includes Medications, Diagnoses, Procedures, and Encounters refreshed on a monthly basis.
-The claims in each tab are displayed in chronical order.
+The claims in each subtab are displayed in chronical order.

 Currently CRISP receives and displays claims data from the following sources: